How to add a scoreboard overlay to Wirecast

 Configuring the Web Page Source

-In the Web Page settings dialog, paste your KeepTheScore overlay URL into the "Address" field.
+In the Web Page settings dialog, paste your KeepTheScore overlay URL into the Address field and configure:

 - Address: Your KeepTheScore overlay URL